Welfare and Employment

 - Income, wealth and redistribution – the project considers why market income inequality is so high in Ireland and discusses a review of tax expenditures and giving greater attention to capital taxes.
 The importance of education and skills acquisition in addressing inequality is emphasised.

-Draft working papers and proposals are currently being considered by a Working Group whose terms of reference are: (a) to consider the main messages from the draft working papers discussed by the Council to date; and (b) to put forward proposals for the future of the social welfare system, and for social insurance, in particular.
-The work of the Working Group will be deliberated on by the Council in December 2019 with a view to finalising work on the project, and agreeing conclusions.
+The draft working papers and proposals have been considered by a Working Group whose terms of reference are: (a) to consider the main messages from the draft working papers discussed by the Council to date; and (b) to put forward proposals for the future of the social welfare system, and for social insurance, in particular.

 Follow this #NescWelfareAndEmployment